 Butter Flavoured Oliv Oil

 If you have a foodie in your life this gift is perfect.
-My person favourite Oliv product is the “Butter” Oil.
+My personal favourite Oliv product is the “Butter” Oil.
 Not only does this extra virgin olive oil have a rich butter flavor without the dairy contents, but it is also a healthier alternative too!
 Of course there are many ways to enjoy this oil including substituting it for butter in baking or on vegetables, but my favourite way to use it is on freshly air popped popcorn.
 This bottle is only $22.95 at Oliv Tasting Room.

 Saskatoon Berry Chocolates and Non-Alcoholic Champagne